< lcn home

-What Is CSPM (Cloud Security Posture Management)?
+What Is CSPM?
+Guide to Cloud Security Posture Management

 CSPMs have come a long way since they were first introduced.
-As the cloud landscape has expanded, CSPMs have also had to evolve their functions beyond just monitoring cloud instances for misconfigurations and improper settings.
-Today’s CSPMs not only detect cloud misconfigurations but also manage applications, control identity access, identify vulnerabilities, and automatically remediate cloud misconfigurations.
+As the cloud landscape has expanded, CSPMs have evolved their functions beyond just monitoring cloud instances for misconfigurations and improper settings.

 This evolution is significant because it's part of a shift towards proactive rather than reactive security measures.
 By actively managing access controls, applications, and vulnerabilities, CSPMs help organizations prevent security breaches before they occur.

-One key CSPM innovation deserves extra focus.
-In earlier versions, CSPMs relied on periodic posture assessments, which reviewed static risks (like the configuration of high-privilege users, or S3 buckets with Internet exposure) on a fixed schedule.
-This approach misses real-time activities and changes, while also often generating too many alerts to effectively prioritize.
+Legacy CSPMs relied on periodic posture assessments, which reviewed static risks (like the configuration of high-privilege users, or S3 buckets with internet exposure) on a fixed schedule.
+This approach misses real-time activities and changes and generates too many alerts to effectively prioritize.

-In today’s hyper-speed cloud environment, attackers aren’t just knocking on the door — they’re breaking in before we can even finish our morning coffee.
-With cloud workloads hurtling into production at breakneck speed, the “old school” approach of point-in-time assessments simply doesn’t cut it anymore.
+In today's hyper-speed cloud environment, attackers aren't just knocking on the door.
+They're breaking in before we can even finish our morning coffee.
+With cloud workloads hurtling into production at breakneck speed, the "old school" approach of point-in-time assessments simply doesn't cut it anymore.

-As more cloud workloads moved to production, and attackers exploited the speed of cloud automation to launch attacks within minutes, modern CSPM solutions shifted from periodic point-in-time assessments to continuous posture assessments.
+So, modern CSPM solutions shifted from periodic point-in-time assessments to continuous posture assessments.
 This change was critical for security teams to identify, prioritize, and mitigate active cloud risks, and to prevent attacks from spreading.

 Rather than relying on static snapshots, modern CSPM solutions dynamically detect active cloud risks by maintaining a vigilant watch 24/7.
 They swiftly identify and prioritize risks in real time, preempting potential havoc.
 Think of it as having a round-the-clock security detail that swiftly contains and neutralizes threats.

-What problems does a CSPM solve?
+What problems does CSPM solve?

 The developments in CSPM software over time have been game-changers in tackling critical challenges for security practitioners.
-So now, let’s dive into those specific challenges that CSPM solutions are tailor-made to solve:
+So now, let's dive into those specific challenges that modern CSPM solutions are tailor-made to solve:

-CSPMs automate security workflows, sparing teams from manual evaluations and remediation tasks.
+• Slow, manual processes: CSPMs automate security workflows, sparing teams from manual evaluations and remediation tasks.
 By continuously parsing through cloud configurations, CSPMs promptly detect risks with minimal human effort.

-As organizations expanded their cloud usage, siloed solutions made it increasingly difficult to gain a view of the entire landscape.
+• Visibility gaps across cloud environments: Cloud environments often result in siloed data, which makes it difficult to gain a view of the entire landscape.
 CSPMs address this challenge by providing a comprehensive inventory and risk assessment for all cloud assets, including IaaS, PaaS, hosts, containers, vulnerabilities, and identities.

-Modern CSPMs have moved away from periodic scans to continuous assessments, providing real-time visibility into posture drift, configuration changes, and live events.
+• Infrequent risk snapshots: Modern CSPMs have moved away from periodic scans to continuous assessments, providing real-time visibility into posture drift, configuration changes, and live events.
 This empowers teams to swiftly detect new risks or impending attacks in mere seconds.

-Benefits
+Benefits of CSPM

 Now that we've navigated through the challenges that CSPMs address, let's uncover the benefits they bring to the table.
 With a CSPM by your side, you're not only securing your cloud environment but also empowering your team, optimizing resources, and paving the way for smoother operations.

-CSPMs boost your defense against cyber threats by automating security workflows, quickly spotting risks, and prioritizing active threats for fast resolution.
+• Enhanced security: CSPMs boost your defense against cyber threats by automating security workflows, quickly spotting risks, and prioritizing active threats for fast resolution.

-With continuous assessments and real-time monitoring, you’ll always stay one step ahead of audits and compliance checks.
+• Improved compliance: With continuous assessments and real-time monitoring, you'll always stay one step ahead of audits and compliance checks.
 CSPMs make sure your cloud configurations meet industry standards and regulatory requirements.

-CSPMs help optimize cloud resources by identifying and eliminating unused resources, right-sizing instances, and minimizing the risk of costly security breaches.
-It’s a win-win for your security and your budget.
+• Reduced expenses: CSPMs help optimize cloud resources by identifying and eliminating unused resources, right-sizing instances, and minimizing the risk of costly security breaches.
+It's a win-win for your security and your budget.

-By automating security workflows, giving you clear visibility, and enabling you to proactively manage cloud risk, CSPMs streamline your security operations and boost your team’s efficiency.
+• Streamlined operations: By automating security workflows, giving you clear visibility, and enabling you to proactively manage cloud risk, CSPMs streamline your security operations and boost your team's efficiency.

-As your cloud environment evolves, so too does your CSPM.
-Whether you’re scaling up or down, CSPMs adapt to your needs, offering flexibility and scalability to accommodate your changing workloads and requirements.
+• Improved flexibility: As your cloud environment evolves, so too does your CSPM.
+Whether you're scaling up or down, CSPMs adapt to your needs, offering flexibility and scalability to accommodate your changing workloads and requirements.

-How a CSPM works
+How CSPM works

 1. Define CSPM requirements